APA PRIVACY STATEMENT

 YOUR RIGHTS OF ACCESS AND CORRECTION

-You can contact our Privacy Officer at any time if you would like details of any personal information we may hold about you or if you would like us to correct it.
+You can contact our Privacy Officer at any time if you would like details of personal information we may hold about you, if you would like us to update or correct that information or to opt out of marketing communications.
 You may contact our Privacy Officer by writing to the following address:

 PO Box R41

 Royal Exchange NSW 1225